boschglobal/doxysphinx/docs/syntax/rst_inline_syntax.md

 # Rst Inline Syntax

+For creating inline restructured text content in C++ documentation comments that will be rendered by Sphinx.

 ## TLDR; Recommended Syntax

-Use the following (note that you have to replace the backticks usually used in rst/sphinx with quotes):
+Use the following syntax in your C++ documentation comments to use a sphinx role in-line (note that you have to replace the backticks usually used in rst/sphinx with quotes):

 ```cpp
 /// lorem ipsum, `:role:"content of the role"` dolor sit...